imhicihu/Enlaces/README.md

 ![internaluse-green](images/internal_use_stable.png)

 # Enlaces
-Dedicated repository to generate our own [linktree](https://en.wikipedia.org/wiki/Linktree)
+[Website that show our inner developments](https://enlaces.surge.sh/) that involve several projects coined inside the institution

 ## RATIONALE

-* This repository it just for the sake of generate our own link tree.
-Minimalistic from the beginning to the last stage
+* This repository it just for the sake of generate our own [linktree](https://en.wikipedia.org/wiki/Linktree)

 ### What is this repository for? ###

 * Quick summary
-    - Minimalist link tree that will grow over time
+    - Minimalistic from the beginning to the last stage

 ### Who do I talk to? ###